 Voltage represents motivation, or the way electrons are moved from one point in the circuit to the other.
 How many volts is a car battery?
 Well, batteries can support a range of voltage, depending on their age and condition.
 Car batteries are usually labeled as 12 volts, but they hold closer to 15 volts thanks to the power they receive from the alternator.
 In fact, a battery’s voltage should register nearer to the higher range if it’s working properly, but different numbers may be recorded under varying conditions.

-When your car is running, your battery should register between 13.7 and 14.7 volts.
+When your vehicle is running, your battery should register between 13.7 and 14.7 volts.
+This is the optimum car battery voltage range.
 If it reads 12.4 volts, this means the battery is operating at only 75 percent capacity.
 It’ll still get the job done, but the lower number serves as a warning that either the car battery isn’t getting enough power or it has aged and will soon require replacement.
-Battery power drops sharply after that — a reading of 12.2 volts signals 50 percent power and 12 volts registers just 25 percent.
+Battery power drops sharply after that—a reading of 12.2 volts signals 50 percent power and 12 volts registers just 25 percent.
 If it reaches 11.9 volts, the battery is considered fully discharged.

 How to Test Your Car Battery’s Voltage

 A voltmeter is useful for measuring voltage, and it’s easy to use.
-Just connect the positive end of the voltmeter to the battery’s positive terminal, and connect the negative end to the negative terminal.
-In addition to gauging the battery’s strength while the car is running, you’ll also want to test its performance under load — when you’re starting your car.
-The connected voltmeter will register a lower number, which reflects the amount of power available to start the car:
+Just connect the positive end of the voltmeter to the battery’s positive terminal and connect the negative end to the negative terminal.
+In addition to gauging the battery’s strength while the car is running, you’ll also want to test its performance under load—when you’re starting your car.
+The connected voltmeter will register a lower number, which reflects the amount of power available:

 Set the connected voltmeter to above 10 volts.
 Have someone start the car while you observe the meter.
 The number should begin to drop as the vehicle cranks.
 As long as it doesn’t fall below 9.6 volts, you have sufficient cranking power.
 If it falls below that, then you’ll need to replace the battery.
 Otherwise, the meter reading should start rising as the alternator recharges the battery.
 Within 20 seconds you’ll have both the load test readout (the low score) and the normal reading (the high score).
 Together, both scores serve as good indicators of battery health.